-As discussed in Note 12 to the financial statements, during 2018, the Convention restated its December 31, 2017 Net Position due to the understatement of Intergovernmental and Loan Payables.
+As discussed in Note 13 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Corporation.
 We did not modify our opinion regarding this matter.

 Other Matters

 Required Supplementary Information